MBA Track in Real Estate Development Management

 Department of Civil, Environmental and Architectural Engineering

 The Leeds MBA program presents robust offerings in the functional areas of business - finance, management, marketing, and operations and information management.
-Specializing in Construction Management provides industry expertise and networking opportunities that place you at the leading edge of real estate.
-In addition to core MBA classes, the Construction Management track includes the following coursework:
+Specializing in Real Estate Development Management provides industry expertise and networking opportunities that place you at the leading edge of real estate.
+In addition to core MBA classes, the Real Estate Development Management track includes the following coursework:

 MBAX 6600: Principles of Real Estate